-The Company's TSR percentile rank is calculated as follows, with n equaling the number of companies in the peer group plus the Company and "r" equaling the rank of the Company within the peer group (with 1 being the highest rank):
+The Company's TSR percentile rank is calculated as follows, with "n" equaling the number of companies in the peer group (including the Company) and "r" equaling the rank of the Company within the peer group (with 1 being the highest rank):

-(n - r) (n - 1)
+$$(n-r)$$ $(n-1)$

-Certain RSUs granted during the year were subject to shareholder approval which was obtained at our 2019 annual meeting.
-Further, certain RSUs granted during the year immediately vested and were discussed in our 2019 proxy statement.
+Certain RSUs and PSUs granted during the year were subject to shareholder approval which was obtained at our 2020 annual meeting.
 All calculations are done by the Compensation Committee and are binding for all purposes under the recipient's award agreement.

-Stock Options

-Option awards granted in 2019 were calculated using a target equity incentive percentage based on factors which include tenure and experience, succession planning and retention, subjective evaluations of performance, historical grant levels and other recent compensation actions with respect to the individual.
+• Stock Options: Option awards granted in 2020 were calculated using a target equity incentive percentage based on factors which include competitive market award levels, tenure and experience, succession planning and retention, subjective evaluations of performance, historical grant levels and other recent compensation actions with respect to the individual.
 Option awards are time-based and vest in three equal annual installments on each of the first three anniversaries of the grant date.
 We use a Black-Scholes model to estimate the fair value of stock options.